PHart3/colimits-agda/README.md

 - `Colimit-code/`

   Our formalization of our construction of an A-colimit.
-  See `Colimit-code/README.md` for more details.
+  See `Colimit-code/README.md` for details and for the license of the work inside this directory.

 # Type-Checking with Docker

-1. Build Docker image (which takes more than one hour on our machines):
+1. Build Docker image:

    ```bash
    docker build . -t colimit
    ```

    The building itself type checks the whole development.
-(The type-checking is partitioned into multiple stages, for otherwise the type-checking could take an unacceptably long time.)
+The type-checking is partitioned into multiple stages, for otherwise the type-checking could take an unacceptably long time.
+The entire build may take over an hour.
+   The type checking of `Colimit-code/` takes about 36 minutes on our host Ubuntu.

 2. Generate HTML files: